jpolina/qwizard/README.md

-# Voiceflow API Node.js Example
+# Voiceflow Study Helper

-Set up your Voiceflow project with Node.js in a matter of minutes.
-Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-This example can be adapted to run as an HTTP server.

-This example lets you chat with your project via the terminal.
+This voiceflow project takes in the questions and answers that you want to study, and then quizzes you on them.
+You can chat with your project via the terminal.

 ## Documentation